RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

         level: admin
 ```

-Three parts of that block are load-bearing:
+Three parts of that block carry the load.

 `encryption.storagePath` must be a persistent volume.
 It holds the appservice's device identity and Megolm session state.
 Losing it interrupts delivery and produces a new device that other members have not verified; messages sent by the original device become permanently undecryptable to anyone who joins afterward.
 This is the one PVC in the stack whose contents cannot be regenerated without losing cryptographic continuity.

 `cache.redisUri` moves Hookshot's transient state out of the pod, which is what makes a restart cheap.

 The `permissions` block is the one I got wrong.
-Current Hookshot webhook commands use the `generic` service permission; the legacy value `service: "webhooks"` caused provisioning failures in my deployment, with no useful error or log line.
+Current Hookshot webhook commands use the `generic` service permission; the legacy `webhooks` service value caused provisioning failures in my deployment, with no useful error or log line.
 The wildcard `"*"` is the correct value and covers generic webhooks, feeds, and the GitHub service.

 ## Creating a Webhook Without the Legacy Provisioning API